amefumi/amefumi.github.io/_pages/index.md

   - /about.html
 ---

+I am an incoming Ph.D. student at the University of Virginia (UVa).
-I am currently pursuing a Master's degree at the University of the Chinese Academy of Sciences (UCAS).
-Prior to this, I obtained my Bachelor's degree from Tsinghua University in June 2022.
+Prior to this, I obtained my Master's from the University (and the Institute of Computing Technology) of the Chinese Academy of Sciences, and my Bachelor's from Tsinghua University.

 # Research Interests
-My research is primarily focused on computer networks.
+My research is primarily focused on computer networks and systems.
+I am particularly interested in exploring the following areas:
+- Remote Direct Memory Access (RDMA)
+- Datacenter Networks (DCN)
+- Programmable Network and Software Defined Network

 # Publications
 - **[IWQoS'24]** "LoWAR: Enhancing RDMA over Lossy WANs with Transparent Error Correction." [[Slide](/files/IWQoS_LoWAR_Slides.pdf), [Paper](/files/IWQoS_LoWAR.pdf)]
   IEEE/ACM International Symposium on Quality of Service (IWQoS), 2024.
   **Tianyu Zuo**, Tao Sun, Shuyong Zhu, Wenxiao Li, Lu Lu, Zongpeng Du, and Yujun Zhang.

+- **[IWQoS'25]** "NET-SM4: A High-performance Secure Encryption Mechanism Based on In-Network Computing."
+(Regular Paper.
+To Be Announced.)
+  IEEE/ACM International Symposium on Quality of Service (IWQoS), 2025.
+  Wen Wang, Shuyong Zhu, **Tianyu Zuo**, Zhiyuan Wu, and Yujun Zhang.

+- **[IWQoS'25]** "TraGe: A Generic Packet Representation for Traffic Classification Based on Header-Payload Differences."
+(Short Paper.
+To Be Announced.)
+  IEEE/ACM International Symposium on Quality of Service (IWQoS), 2025.
+  Chungang Lin, Yilong Jiang, Weiyao Zhang, Xuying Meng, **Tianyu Zuo**, and Yujun Zhang

 # Honors and Awards
 - **Merit Student**, University of Chinese Academy of Sciences.
 2024.